grygy/inqool-react-interview/README.md

 ## Requirements

 - Use functional components with hooks
-- Use types with TypeScript
 - The app should be responsive
-- Use ES6 syntax, including arrow functions, destructuring, and async/await
+- Use ES6 syntax (such as arrow functions, destructuring, async/await, etc.)
-- Show some spinner (or similar) when information is fetching.
+- Show some spinner (or similar) when information is fetching
-- Use some UI component library such as [MUI](https://mui.com/)
+- Use some UI component library such as [MUI](https://mui.com/) or [Charta UI](https://chakra-ui.com/)

 ## Bootstrapping the project

 Up to you, for React we recommend [create-react-app](https://create-react-app.dev/docs/getting-started/) with [TypeScript template](https://create-react-app.dev/docs/adding-typescript).